brisson0916/ufo_sightings_analysis_tableau/README.md

 ## Project Overview

 This project analyzes a historical dataset of UFO sightings.
 The goal is to discover patterns in sighting counts over time, geographic locations such as city or state, common UFO shapes, encounter durations, and sentiment expressed in witness descriptions, for reports across the United States and Canada.
-The project demonstrates my ability to use python for data cleaning and sentiment analysis, as well as my skills in Tableau to build interactive dashboards for visualization.
+The project demonstrates my ability in:
+1. Python for data cleaning and sentiment analysis,
+2. Tableau for building interactive dashboards for visualization, and
+3. SQL for running queries to extract the precise aggregated data needed.
+(Including CTEs and Window Functions)

 ## Dataset